teloxide/teloxide/CONTRIBUTING.md

 After that run the tests again, it should be all done!

+#### Special cases

+1. Telegram has `editMessageText`, `editMessageCaption` and other edit methods.
+Usually they work two ways, one for regular messages and one for inline ones.
+But that is very confusing and complicates a lot of interactions, so `teloxide` works differently.
+All edit methods are split in two, one for regular messages and one for inline ones.
+To look at an example, look at `editMessageText` and `editMessageTextInline` in `schema.ron`.
+The process is similar to adding a regular method, but you will have to add two, as well as adding a `sibling` field to both of the new methods.
+Also, return types differ (refer to telegram documentation for what these types are)

 #### Other notes

 1. If you mess up the .ron and run the codegen, it is better to reset the files, rather than to try and fix it all by hand: